openshift/origin/docs/proposals/image-promotion.md

       example:
     - `oc tag application/image:@sha256:02c104b application/image:qa-ready`
     This will tag the `application/image` with SHA256 tag `02c104b` as `qa-ready`.
-  * By importing the Docker image manually using OpenShift CLI after the image pass the verification process successfully.
+  * By importing the container image manually using OpenShift CLI after the image pass the verification process successfully.
 For example:
     - `oc import-image application --from=external:application`
     This will import the `external:application` image available in 'external'